 Many states don’t consider the value of certain properties when evaluating an estate.
 These property types may include real estate, real estate located in another state, and even motor vehicles.
 Additionally, many states won’t count the value of a property that doesn’t pass through probate.
 In essence, probate avoidance can pay double dividends after your death.

 When trying to minimize an estate’s value to streamline probate, some states permit you to subtract any amounts owed on a property you don’t fully own.
 This can make a huge difference.
 Knowing your state’s definition of a small estate is crucial when creating probate-avoidance strategies.
 Staying under a certain threshold can simplify probate.

-A sound estate plan can circumvent many issues that arise from probate, which may cause a lengthy process and reduce your estate’s value and legacy.
-Avoid the additional costs of probate, both monetarily and to your family’s well-being.
-Your estate planning attorney can help you identify the best path to protect your estate from probate.
+In many instances, probate is not complicated and not necessary to avoid.
+However, in some circumstances, a sound estate plan can circumvent some issues that may arise from probate, which may cause a lengthy process and reduce your estate’s value and legacy.
+Your estate planning attorney can help you identify the best path to ensure your estate is administered effectively and efficiently.